 As for the second law of motion, all of us recognize something like momentum in the course of our everyday lives.
 Often, we literally say that we are “gaining momentum.”
 But what is momentum as it pertains to the moral dimension?
 In short, it is the force that flows from the past into the present, which either helps us succeed or hinders our progress.
 Winners tend to win, and losers tend to lose, partly because of the momentum of past victories or past failures.
 It’s been said that habit is second nature, but what is habit except a combination of the power of inertia and the momentum generated by one’s past actions?

 Many things seem possible when you have momentum behind you; few things seem possible when you don’t.

-There is, also, a moral equivalent to Newton’s third law.
+There is, also, a moral equivalent to Newton’s third law, the law of action and reaction.
 Anyone who has ever tried to achieve great things has encountered oppositional force, which typically takes the form of temptation, self-sabotage, and the like.
 The moral universe, like our physical universe, does not exist in the vacuum of space, so it is not enough just to act once, and then to rest on one’s laurels.
 Rather, it is necessary to exert oneself until the bitter end, and that will always be the case so long as moral “friction” is a permanent feature of our lives.
-By the way, there is no way to avoid oppositional force except to yield to it: temptation only shows its strength to those who resist it.
+Indeed, there is no way to avoid oppositional force except to yield to it, which gets you precisely nowhere.